-My life had changed tremendously the last 5 years, and I’m not at all the same girl/woman I used to be.
+My life had changed the last five years tremendously, and I’m not at all the same girl/woman I used to be.
 I’m pretty sure, that everyone I haven’t talked with the last 12 months would get quite surprised when they meet me again!

-Every year around Christmas do I make a review over the last year.
+Every year around Christmas does I do a review over the last year.
 I write everything down, so I can measure how much I have developed.

-But what had happened the last 5 years?
-Lot of things can change in 5 years, and sure it has.
+But what had happened for the last 5 years?
+A lot of things can change in 5 years, and sure it has.

 Start of Something New.